LGA Climate Action Group (CAG)

-The CAG is a network designed to support officers working in climate change related roles within local government.
-Members discuss emerging issues and trends affecting councils, and hear from each other and guests on new policies, programmes and practices.
+The SAN is a network designed to support officers working in sustainability and climate change related roles within local government.
+Members discuss emerging issues and trends affecting councils, and hear from each other and guests on new policies, programmes, and practices.

-The LGA climate change improvement and support programme exists to help councils to reach their local carbon reduction and adaptation targets.
-The LGA Climate Action Group (CAG) forms part of this support to local authorities across the country.
+The LGA sustainability sector improvement programme exists to help councils to reach their local carbon reduction and adaptation targets.
+The LGA Sustainability Action Network (SAN) forms part of this support to local authorities across the country.

-The CAG is a network designed to support officers working in climate change related roles within local government.
-Members discuss emerging issues and trends affecting councils, and hear from each other and guests on new policies, programmes and practices.
+The SAN is a network designed to support officers working in sustainability related roles within local government.
+Members discuss emerging issues and trends affecting councils, and hear from each other and guests on new policies, programmes, and practices.

-Crucial to the group is having the space to share support, opportunities and notable practice.
-The composition of CAG is representative of councils across England and is led by councils, for councils.
+Crucial to the group is having the space to share support, opportunities, and notable practice.
+The composition of SAN is representative of councils across England and is led by councils, for councils.

 Chair: Julie Greaves, Head of Sustainability at Hertfordshire County Council